-- Are registered with Philadelphia Parks & Recreation (see Section 4) - Consist of three or more people and have neighborhood-based leadership - Participate in the Parks Stewardship Program network including Park Friends Network meetings and Love Your Park events.
+- ➤ Are registered with Philadelphia Parks & Recreation (see Section 4) - Consist of three or more people and have neighborhood-based leadership - ➤ Participate in the Parks Stewardship Program network including Park Friends Network meetings and Love Your Park events.

-There is an annual application process for both types of grants.
+There is an annual application process for FPC's Growing the Neighborhood grant.
 All registered Friends groups will be notified via email when the grant application is available.
 Your Stewardship Coordinator will also inform you of this grant opportunity.
 At your Friends groups meetings, discuss what project ideas and programs you would like to offer so that you are ready when the application becomes available.